zouhir/jarvis/README.md

 **On the roadmap:**

-* Cleanup the hacky code in the client app, it's embarassing I am sorry!.
+* Cleanup the hacky code in the client app, it's embarassing, I'm sorry!
-* enforce best practices, structure and higher code quality standards.
+* Enforce best practices, structure and higher code quality standards.
 * Bundle size analyzer like feature in the table.
 * Build snippets page.
 * Build Oppurtunities Section to suggest loaders, plugins, etc. that can improve your build and bundle.